ldelossa/diskmonitor/README.md

 ### CLI
 After running the diskmonitor package a cmd prompt will be presented.
-You have three options for now
+You have several options for now

 | Command      | Purpose                         | Arguments
 | ------------ | --------------------------------|---------------------------------------------------------------------|